 Learning and playing are two things that can so easily happen together, in your everyday life, just by taking advantage of the things around you.
-An ABC scrapbook – whether elaborate or basic– incorporates many learning skills including reading, letters, writing, drawing, photography, science and social studies.
-[This post contains affiliate links.
-That means that when you click on a link and purchase something, I may earn a few pennies.
-Thank you!]
+An ABC scrapbook – whether elaborate or basic– incorporates many learning skills, including reading, letters, writing, drawing, photography, science, and social studies.

 - ABCs of Me where each letter applies to things about the person

 - ABCs in Washington DC, the Zoo, on a field trip, where the goal is to find something with each letter along the way on your trip

 - ABCs of any topic makes a great sharing activity for a school project.

 - ABC letters or words are a great way to practice reading and writing.
 On each page list, every word your child knows, or just practice writing letters.